rschoening/mvrs-dspa/README.md

 * Checking results:
   * View the incoming documents in `mvrs-active-post-statistics-postinfos` using the `Discover` page in Kibana (setting the time range to the start event time of the stream, i.e. February 2012 for the low-volume stream).
   * run the next job to write the statistics to ElasticSearch.
+  * unit test `jobs.activeposts.PostStatisticsFunctionITSuite`
 #### Notes
 * Job-specific configuration parameters are defined in `jobs.active-post-statistics` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))
 * This job uses the `EXACTLY_ONCE` semantic for writing to Kafka.
-However not all the relevant Kafka settings have been revised and adjusted for this.
+However not all the relevant Kafka settings have yet been revised and adjusted for this.
 The necessary Kafka configuration parameters can be set in the `docker-compose.yml` file (in the form `KAFKA_TRANSACTION_MAX_TIMEOUT_MS : 3600000`)
-* TODO separate consumer group for reading posts that are to be written to ElasticSearch, to decouple the two pipelines (avoiding back-pressure on one pipeline to slow down the other, via the common Kafka consumer).
-These two pipelines are run in one job to keep the testing and evaluation process simple.
-I assume they would be run in separate jobs in a different context.

 #### Writing post statistics results to ElasticSearch index
 * Inputs (generated by previous job)
   * Kafka topic: `mvrs_poststatistics`
+  * ElasticSearch index: `mvrs-active-post-statistics-postinfos`
+* Outputs
   * ElasticSearch index: `mvrs-active-post-statistics`
-* Outputs
-  * ElasticSearch index
 * [Execution plan](https://github.com/rschoening/mvrs-dspa/blob/master/doc/plans/poststatistics_to_es.pdf)
 * Job class: `org.mvrs.dspa.jobs.activeposts.WriteActivePostStatisticsToElasticSearchJob`
 * In IDEA, execute the run configuration `Task 1.2: active post statistics - (Kafka -> ElasticSearch) [NO UI]`
-  * The run configuration does _not_ set the argument `local-with-ui`, to allow for parallel execution with previous task on local machine/minicluster.
+  * The run configuration does _not_ set the argument `local-with-ui`, to allow for parallel execution with the previous task on local machine/minicluster.
 * Checking results:
    * Kibana dashboard: [\[DSPA\] Active post statistics](http://localhost:5602/app/kibana#/dashboard/a0af2f50-4f0f-11e9-acde-e1c8a6292b89)
    * Note that the "New posts per hour" gauge on the right is based on the `mvrs-active-post-statistics-postinfos` index populated by the previous job.
 All other visualizations on this dashboard are based on `mvrs-active-post-statistics` written by this job.